 I prefer the garlic only lightly cooked.
 You can add it at any stage you like; near raw it gives some folk indigestion.

 And this eight colors eggs Valentine is the choice breakfast for my two year old grandson.
-Even he can tell the difference when we use a fertilised organic egg from our own chicken tractor design.
+Even he can tell the difference when we use a fertilised organic egg.

 Bernard Preston's easy sourdough bread recipe is now my favourite; a slice of toast under the eight colors eggs Florentine is divine healthy food.